 5. SFR Real Estate Investing Can Be Easy

 Traditionally, SFR real estate investing required a substantial amount of work.
 The process of locating fast-growing markets for rental properties and researching potentially lucrative properties could be exhausting, and SFR investors had to single-handedly manage tenants and maintain their properties’ physical conditions.
-Most real estate investors have historically chosen to purchase investment properties in markets with geographic proximity to their own homes, as they believed these were easier to manage.
+As a result, most real estate investors have historically chosen to purchase investment properties in markets with geographic proximity to their own homes, as they believed these were easier to manage.

-These issues are no longer barriers to SFR real estate investing.
-HomeUnion eliminates the most difficult parts of property investing so investors can take a hands-off approach to earning money from property investments.
+These issues are no longer barriers to SFR investment.
+Mynd Management eliminates the most difficult parts of property investing so investors can take a hands-off approach to earn money from property investments.

-HomeUnion provides access to hundreds of prevetted SFR properties.
-Using a combination of deep data analytics and in-person research, HomeUnion finds the metropolitan areas that will give investors the highest returns on SFR real estate investments.
+Mynd provides access to hundreds of pre-vetted SFR properties (and multifamily properties too).
+Then, using a combination of deep data analytics and in-person research, Mynd finds the metropolitan areas that will give investors the highest returns on SFR real estate investments in today’s market.
+It’s like working with a realtor who’s powered by all the data on the internet.

-Once a real estate investor decides on a SFR property, if necessary, HomeUnion can procure financing through an in-house lender.
-The company handles tenant management and property maintenance, typically the most labor intensive aspects of real estate investing, and even provides assistance if and when the investor decides to sell the SFR property.
+Once a real estate investor decides on an SFR property, Mynd can make home prices more manageable by procuring financing through an in-house lender.
+In addition, the company handles the management of renters and property maintenance, typically the most labor-intensive aspects of real estate investing, and even assists if the investor decides to sell the SFR property.